 And if the SLA lets a customer out of a contract?
 So be it.
 If you blow it, and that means they can’t trust you anymore, just give them a pro-rated refund and let them out if they really want to leave.
 You have to earn that trust.
 24x7x365.

 So net net, I recommend always just doing an SLA for enterprise customers that ask.
-It’s the path of least resistance, which make sales easier.
-And it’s a total fair (if not that helpful in the real world) ask.
+It’s the path of least resistance, which makes sales easier.
+And it’s a totally fair (if not that helpful in the real world) ask.
 Put in pro-rated credits, and if asked, an opt-out clause for serious disruptions.
 It’s what you’d want.

 The costs won’t really matter in the end.
 But the impact of standing behind your product can be priceless.